BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Background

-\paragraph{Analytical Methods} Analytical methods reformulate the optimization objective in Eq.~\eqref{eq:obj} with a smooth version and use the weighted average model for approximating the gradient.
+and $\mathrm{WA}_e(\bm{y})$ is defined similarly.
+The parameter $\gamma$ controls the approximation accuracy, and $\lambda$ is the density penalty coefficient.
 They typically place macros and standard cells simultaneously, and can be roughly categorized into the following two kinds of approaches~\cite{essential-issues-in-analytical}.
 Quadratic placement~\cite{ripple,polar} iterates between an unconstrained quadratic programming phase to minimize wirelength and a heuristic spreading phase to remove overlaps.
-Nonlinear placement~\cite{chen2008ntuplace3,lu2015eplace,cheng2018replace} formulates a nonlinear optimization problem and tries to directly solve it with gradient descent methods, which can achieve better solution quality but restrict to low efficiency.
-Recently, there has been extensive attention on GPU-accelerated non-linear placement methods.
-For example, DREAMPlace~\cite{lin2020dreamplace,dreamplace4} transforms the non-linear placement problem of optimizing Eq.~\eqref{eq:obj} into a neural network training problem and solves it by gradient descent with GPU acceleration, enabling ultra-high parallelism and producing state-of-the-art analytical placement quality.
-However, the existing analytical approaches still suffer from the following two drawbacks: 1) Analytical placers optimize complex objectives by approximating gradients, a process prone to getting stuck in local optima and even encountering failure cases~\cite{lai2022maskplace,xue2024escaping}; 2) Advanced analytical placers involve numerous hyperparameters that require tuning, and optimizing them effectively remains non-trivial~\cite{agnesina2023autodmp}.
+Nonlinear placement~\cite{chen2008ntuplace3,lu2015eplace,cheng2018replace} formulates a nonlinear optimization problem and tries to directly solve it with gradient descent methods, which can achieve better solution quality but usually at a higher computational cost.
+Recently, there has been extensive attention on GPU-accelerated nonlinear placement methods.
+For example, DREAMPlace~\cite{lin2020dreamplace,dreamplace4} transforms the nonlinear placement problem of optimizing Eq.~\eqref{eq:obj} into a neural network training problem and solves it by gradient descent with GPU acceleration, enabling ultra-high parallelism and producing state-of-the-art analytical placement quality.
+However, the existing analytical approaches still suffer from the following two drawbacks: 1) Analytical placers optimize complex objectives by approximating gradients, a process prone to getting stuck in local optima and even encountering failure cases~\cite{lai2022maskplace,xue2024escaping}; 2) Advanced analytical placers involve numerous hyperparameters that require tuning, and optimizing them effectively remains non-trivial~\cite{agnesina2023autodmp,dacdmp}.